JSTOR-Labs/plant-humanities/cassava.md

 <param ve-storiiies id="861e9">

 ## Fermented beverages
 Accounts of native peoples in South America and Latin America producing fermented beverages also permeate the records kept by European travellers, missionaries and conquerors.
 In the 16th century, a detailed account of the preparation of a fermented alcoholic drink was made by a Frenchman [Jean de Léry](https://books.google.nl/books?id=rK1hAAAAcAAJ&dq=Histoire%20d'un%20voyage%20fait%20en%20la%20terre%20de%20Br%C3%A9sil&hl=nl&pg=PA132#v=thumbnail&q=aypi&f=false) who visited Brazil.
 In the early 17th century a Spaniard, Antonio de León Pinelo, kept a very similar account of the process in Peru, and a British duo by the names of Bedford Pim and Berthold Seemann encountered the same process of cassava fermentation in the 19th century in Nicaragua.
-Depending on the location, the beverage can be called chicha, massato (a non-alcoholic variant mixed with honey), acca, kufa or mushla.
+Depending on the location, the beverage can be called _chicha_, _massato_ (a non-alcoholic variant mixed with honey), _acca_, _kufa_ or _mushla_.
 <param ve-image
 title="Antonio de León Pinelo (1636)" url="https://raw.githubusercontent.com/melindasusanto/demo1/master/Pinelo.jpg"
        fit="cover"